Domo’s Low-Code and Pro-Code Toolset: The Rising Symphony of Clicks and Codes

 Step 1: Choose Your Adventure Wisely

-think about: Are you feeling spreadsheet-ninja or code-wizard today?
+Contemplate: Are you feeling spreadsheet-adept or code-wizard today?
 Low-code, for the casual alchemist; pro-code, for those who write SQL for catharsis.
 Pick your vibe and prepare for enlightenment—or minor confusion you can totally Google through.

 Pro Tip: “Fail fast” means you should try, flub, and fix.
 Iteration is not failure—it’s proto-success. -